 Vinita Kinra was born in Milton, Ontario, but raised in Jaipur, India.
-She earned a B.A. from Rajasthan University in 1996 and then pursued post graduate diplomas in French and also public relations.
+She earned a B.A. from Rajasthan University in 1996 and a diploma in public relations.
 She entered an M.A. program in French at Jawaharlal Nehru University in New Delhi prior to assuming positions teaching English in France.
 Kinra returned to Canada in 2004 and now lives in Toronto.
 Her first book, Pavitra in Paris is a collection of short stories.
 She is at work on a novel.
 In addition to writing and editing, Kinra is a public speaker on global issues like environmental protection, women’s empowerment and youth education among others.

 Fiction (Short Stories)